 To request access to the Data Nugget teacher guides, please complete this form.
-We will respond to your request by e-mail within one business day.
+We will respond to your request by e-mail within 1-3 business days.

 Each Data Nugget comes with three versions of the student activity (A-C) and a Teacher Guide.
 Teacher Guides provide example student responses, links to resources, and additional information about the research and scientist.
 Following the same structure as the student versions, we designed these guides to enrich classroom discussions by including suggested stopping points for class discussion and clarifications.
 There are three types of stopping points: